 Instead, urge him to study the life of Jesus Christ as it is found in the Gospels of the New Testament.
 The reason is because Jesus made a startling claim that sets Him apart from every other religious leader who ever lived: He claimed that He was God in human flesh.
 He declared, “I and the Father are one” (John 10:30).

 Is His claim true?
 Yes, and He proved it by rising from the dead.
-You can visit the tombs of other religious leaders — but not that of Christ.
+You can visit the tombs of other religious leaders—but Christ is still alive.
 He rose from the dead by the power of God, proving for all time that heaven’s door has been opened for us.

 Yes, challenge your friend to look at Christ.
 But may his questions challenge you to live more completely for Christ, and to be an example to others of His compassion and truth.